rly0nheart/searchcode-python/README.md

 ## Acknowledgements

-This SDK is developed and maintained by [Richard Mwewa](https://gravatar.com/rly0nheart), with special thanks to [Ben Boyter](https://boyter.org/about/), the creator of SearchCode.
+This SDK is developed and maintained by [Richard Mwewa](https://gravatar.com/rly0nheart), with special thanks to [Ben Boyter](https://boyter.org/about/), the creator of Searchcode.